F1 Raceweek: Leclerc eyes chance to end Mercedes' Russian Grand Prix run

 "But we just stay optimistic, we will do our best and I'll try to get to turn one first some way, somehow."

-Mercedes' choice of tyre certainly raised a few eyebrows, not least of all among the Ferrari contingent.
+Mercedes' choice of tire certainly raised a few eyebrows, not least of all among the Ferrari contingent.

 Team principal Mattia Binotto confessed his surprise at the call, insisting it had never crossed his mind to implement the same strategy for Ferrari.